joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

 dlogits /= n                       # the 1/n from the mean
 ```

-Three lines, three terms, nothing left over. `F.softmax(logits, 1)` runs the softmax along
+Three lines, three terms. `F.softmax(logits, 1)` runs the softmax along
 dimension 1, meaning along each row. `[range(n), Yb]` is the same fancy indexing that plucked
 out the probabilities in the forward pass, now used to subtract 1 at those same positions.
 And
 the division by `n` is the gradient flowing back through the mean.

 ## Reading the answer as forces

-There is a genuinely nice way to look at the result, and it is the best part of Karpathy's
+There is a useful way to read the result, and it is the best part of Karpathy's explanation.
-explanation.

 Take one row of `dlogits`, multiply it by `n` to undo the batch scaling, and read each cell not
 as a number but as a force acting on that logit.